hrabhijith/GrapheneMongoService/README.md

 1. Clone or Download the project in to a directory.

-2. Install latest stable version of Python 3.
-[Download] (https://www.python.org/downloads/)
+2. Install latest stable version of Python 3. [https://www.python.org/downloads/]

-3. Install virtual environment for Python.
-[More details] (https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)
+3. Install virtual environment for Python. [https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/]

-In terminal, type the below command to install virtual environment.
+    * In terminal, type the below command to install virtual environment.

     `py -m pip3 install --user virtualenv`

-Type the below command in the project directory to create virtual environment.
+    * Type the below command in the project directory to create virtual environment.

     `py -m venv env`

-Type the below command in the project directory to activate the virtual environment.
+    * Type the below command in the project directory to activate the virtual environment.

     `.\env\Scripts\activate`

 4. Type the below command in the project directory to install all required modules.

 `pip3 install -r requirements.txt`

 5. Execute the below command to run the application.

 `python3 app.py`

 6. The application will start running at 'localhost:5000'.